Shippable/admiral/releaseNotes/master.md

       - if necessary

 ## Fixes
   - All runs in a runCI matrix job trigger OUT variables correctly.
 Previously only the first completed run would trigger an OUT variable.
+  - Beta SPOG allows you to update values of param resources.

 ## Custom Nodes
   - **simple title**: brief description